DavidSantia/endpoint/README.md

 }
 ```
 This is why you see only 5 requestors when given 16 ID's, instead of the max possible setting.

+## Notes

+Although the DoConcurrent() function is efficient in terms of general parallelism, the examples have not been
+optimized for connection persistence.
+This would save a good deal of time by reducing TLS handshakes.